 Just like Lynette, Thicc’s Burqueño (Thicc cheese blend, organic red sauce, Ezzo pepperoni, mushroom, green chile, basil) is saucy, spicy and feisty.
 It’s also quite delicious and accomplishes what a lot of thick pizzas don’t…or maybe can’t do.
 That’s showcase a red sauce with a thick consistency and savory, oregano-rich flavor.
 It doesn’t get lost somewhere between the cheese blend and the thick crust.
 I swear sometimes it’s as if pizza sauce completely “evaporates” from thick pizza.
 Fittingly the green chile has personality a plenty as well.
 The Ezzo pepperoni has some of the same “cup and char” qualities of the pepperoni used on Buffalo-style pizza which means it’s the best.
 This is indeed one of the best pizzas we’ve had in New Mexico.

-31 July 2021: During our inaugural visit to Thicc, my Kim was feeling a bit under the weather and didn’t find my G.O.A.T. pizza nearly as remarkable as I did.
+23 June 2023: During our inaugural visit to Thicc, my Kim was feeling a bit under the weather and didn’t find my G.O.A.T. pizza nearly as remarkable as I did.
 It took a little convincing to convince her to give Thicc a second chance.
 That’s all it took.
 She fell in love with the aptly named Yo Adrian (Thicc cheese blend, garlic crema, thin sliced ribeye, mushrooms, green chile, EVOO, arugula, side of yellow hots).
 Okay, she asked that the green chile and side of yellow hots to be omitted, but there was still plenty of Adrian in there.
 She especially loved the garlic crema and its personal relationship with the cheese blend.
 Honestly, you could probably pull tendrils of that cheese two feet into the air and still have plenty left.
 It’s a generous, creamy, rich blend every pizza should be blessed with.
 My friend Bruce “Sr. Plata” Silver didn’t need two visits to determine he loved this pizza.
 He’s not a fan of thin-crust pizzas and finds that Chicago-style pizzas are far too thick.
 Detroit pizza is the pie he’s been looking for.

 J. Kenji Lopez, a culinary consultant for Serious Eats, described Detroit-style pizza as “not everyday pizza.
 It’s not every-week pizza.
 It might not even be every-month, if you want to live to a reasonable age.
 But damn, is it good pizza.
 So good that it’s worth a trip to Detroit just to taste it.”
 Duke City diners need go no further than downtown’s 505 Central Food Hall to find Detroit-style pizza Motor City diners might make the trip to Albuquerque to taste.